Student Code of Conduct Resources for Families

 Support for Victims

-WSU is first and foremost concerned about your student’s safety.
-WSU Security, the Director of Citizenship and Conduct, Resident Assistants and Residential Education staff can assist students with safety planning as well of inform them of the various options for resolving their complaint.
+Winona State is first and foremost concerned about your student’s safety.
+Campus Safety, Housing & Residence Life or the Office of the Vice President for Student Life and Development staff can assist students with safety planning as well of inform them of the various options for resolving their complaint.

 The university’s student conduct process does not lead to anyone being “convicted of a crime”.